By Riley Chen 1 min read

 Introduction: The Significance of Poker Hand Probabilities

 Understanding the probabilities associated with different poker hands is fundamental for developing a winning strategy.
 Whether you're a novice or an experienced player, mastering the odds enhances decision-making at every stage of the game.
-For example, real-world statistics show that the probability of being dealt a specific pocket pair—such as pocket aces—is approximately 0.45%, or about 1 in 220 hands.
+For example, real-world statistics show that the probability of being dealt a specific pocket pair—such as Pocket Aces—is approximately 0.45%, or about 1 in 220 hands.
 Recognising the likelihood of various hands allows players to evaluate risks properly, such as calling, folding, or bluffing, and ultimately improves long-term profitability.

 Core Concepts in Poker Hand Probability